 The basic tenet of building credit is showing a consistent ability to borrow and pay responsibly.
 In other words, you need to take on debt strategically, paying off the principal and interest at a consistent pace to demonstrate that you are a good risk for lenders to trust and let you borrow for big purchases you may need.

-Many millennials seem to be of the opinion that taking on debt is a bad thing.
-It’s helpful to understand the difference between good debt and bad debt–home ownership is good, insane credit card debt is bad–as well as what constitutes a reasonable amount of debt based on your income and expenses.
+Some people think that taking on debt is a bad thing, so it’s helpful to understand the difference between good debt and bad debt.
+Homeownership, for example, is good debt to take on.
+However, insane credit card debt is bad.
+Life can throw us unexpected expenses, so some debt may be inevitable.
+If you have to take on debt, try to maintain a reasonable amount of debt based on your income and expenses.

 Credit is a necessary evil if you want to make any major purchase in life, from buying a home to starting a business.
 Even taking on a lease or buying a car requires a credit check.
 Can you get by without a strong credit history?
 Try it, you’ll see.